pri22296/beautifultable/docs/quickstart.rst

 =========================================================================
-Support for East-asian(multibyte) characters
+Support for Multibyte Unicode characters
 =========================================================================

-**beautifultable** comes with in-built support for east-asian characters.
-To enable multibyte character support, You need to install the *wcwidth* library from PyPI.
+**beautifultable** comes with in-built support for multibyte unicode such as east-asian characters.
+To enable support, You need to install the *wcwidth* library from PyPI.

 ::